 CAN YOU SUE AN ESTATE FOR WRONGFUL DEATH?

 If a now-deceased person was responsible for an accident that resulted in harm or death to someone else, that person’s estate can be sued for damages.
 So too can individuals, corporations, government entities, and any other party responsible for the loss of life.

 It is not uncommon for multiple parties to share liability for the same wrongful death.
 During the investigative process, we work to identify all liable parties and to hold each accountable for the damages they have caused.

 WHAT ARE THE CHANCES OF WINNING A WRONGFUL DEATH SUIT?

 Cases with strong evidence fair better than those with weak or insufficient evidence.
 Your chances of securing fair compensation in a wrongful death claim will be directly linked to the strength of your case.

 Having an experienced legal team on your side can help to strengthen your chances of winning a wrongful death claim.
-With decades of experience and a long and proven history, the award-winning attorneys at Lourie, Chance, Forlines, Carter & King work to build solid cases for our clients.
+With decades of experience and a long and proven history, the award-winning wrongful death attorneys at Lourie, Chance, Forlines, Carter & King work to build solid cases for our clients.
 If you have lost a loved one in an accident, we encourage you to give us a call and schedule a free consultation where we can review your claim, discuss your rights, and help you choose the best course for seeking the compensation you are due.

 HOW HARD IS IT TO PROVE WRONGFUL DEATH?

 Wrongful death claims can be difficult to prove.
-This is one of the largest reasons to make sure you are working with a law firm that understands how to navigate the complexities of these cases.
+This is one of the largest reasons to make sure you are working with a Georgia law firm that understands how to navigate the complexities of these cases.